 The first Torchlight feature film was 2008‘s Taking the Waewae Express, Listener critic Helene Wong called the film “a beautifully understated but emotionally strong look at the effect of death on a group of young friends”.
 Herald veteran Peter Calder praised the “smart script which eschews both cheap dramatics and easy payoffs”.

 Torchlight followed it with Hook, Line and Sinker, starring Waewae’s Rangimoana Taylor as a longtime truck-driver whose life threatens to go off the rails, after an eye test provides unwelcome news.
 The cast also features Geraldine Brophy (Second-Hand Wedding) and Carmel McGlone (Marching Girls).
 Dominion Post critic Graeme Tuckett praised the film’s performances and “beautifully pitched script”, calling the result “likeable, admirable and hugely enjoyable”.

-When directing together on set, Loader concentrates on shots and how the film will cut together, while Bosshard tends to concentrate on working with actors.
+When directing together on set, Loader concentrates on shots and how the film will cut together, while Bosshard tends to work with the actors.
 The duo chose to distribute both features themselves, feeling that the established model of releasing films leaves the distributor earning too high a cut of box office returns.
-Transferring a digitally-shot feature onto a 35mm format which could screen in mainstream cinemas traditionally proved too expensive for low-budget film-makers.
+Traitionally, transferring a digitally-shot feature onto a 35mm format which could screen in mainstream cinemas was too expensive for low-budget filmmakers.
 But Bosshard and Loader argue that even in the time between Waewae and Hook, Line and Sinker, the rapid spread of digital projection in cinemas — plus advances in digital technology — resulted in many more screening opportunities for their work.

 Loader taught screen acting at the yearly National Youth Drama School from 1998 to 2009; he wrote, directed and edited many short films in the process.